 “Luci?” he said in surprise.
 He watched as she ran down the road, then barely managed to avoid falling down as she charged full tilt into him, throwing her arms around his body.

 “Frank, thank god you’re here and still alive,” Luci said.
 Not sure what else to do, he gave her a quick hug back.
 The small girl finally pulled away, only to reach up and give his cheek a smack.
 “Now that’s for making me worry you were gone forever,” she accused.

 “Ouch,” Frank protested.
 “Geez Luci, maybe you have been hanging around Carrie too long.
 But what’s been going on?
 My mom was on me about skipping school today, saying something about police coming by?
 She almost wouldn’t let me leave the house again!”

-“It’s all become very complicated,” Luci admitted.
+“It’s all become very complicated,” Luci sighed.
 “That’s why, when I learned from Corry that you’d returned, I knew that I had to find you.
-You see, Carrie’s conscious, but Chartreuse believes she’s going to destroy the Earth with her powers unless we can make everyone around here forget about how Julie shot her!”
+You see, Carrie’s conscious, but Chartreuse believes she’s going to destroy the Earth with her time powers unless we can make everyone around here forget about how Julie shot her.”